• Easy Healthy Recipes

 Instructions

-• Cut cauliflower into large florets.
+• Cut the cauliflower into large florets.

 • Heat fat in a large frying pan or skillet over medium heat.
 Add cauliflower rice and saute until just cooked through (about 5 minutes).
 Season with salt and pepper to taste.